Finding the Perfect Mentor

-In order to succeed in today’s business world, it’s vital that you surround yourself with successful people.
-Networking is critical to increasing your sphere of influence, but more importantly, in finding people who are far better at what they do than you are at what you’re currently doing.
-Having mentors and friends that inspire and motivate you will make a tremendous difference in your life, in more ways than one.
+In order to succeed in today’s business world, it’s critical that you surround yourself with successful people.
+Networking is vital to increasing your sphere of influence, but more importantly, in finding people who are far better at what they do than you are at what you’re currently doing.
+Having mentors and friends that inspire and motivate you will make a tremendous difference in your life, and they'll have a huge impact on your success to reaching your goals.
 After all, everyone needs to have someone they respect and admire; a mentor will guide you and direct the next steps of your professional journey.
 While you may be inclined to put these people on a high pedestal, it is surprisingly easy to develop new relationships with them, especially if you’re genuine in your approach.

 First, consider your options.
 Who would be your perfect mentor?
 There are many successful people, but not all of them would be appropriate.
 Ideally, the perfect mentor would have connections with individuals you’re trying to network with, but they don’t have to be in the same industry.
 In fact, it’s better if they aren’t, as you’ll be able to learn something new.
 Also, while it’s easy to communicate and interact with people from all over the world, it will likely be easier to establish a real relationship (and friendship) with someone you can meet with in person.
 Connecting with your mentor is the perfect way to determine where you should be heading and how you can get there.